-How to Know If You Have Erectile Dysfunction: Symptoms, Diagnosis and Next Steps
+Signs of Erectile Dysfunction: How to Know If You Have ED

-Signs of erectile dysfunction include the persistent inability to achieve an erection when sexually stimulated, erections that are insufficiently firm for penetration, losing an erection before or during sex, and reduced sexual desire.
-ED is a clinical concern when these difficulties occur more than half the time over several weeks and cause distress — not when they happen occasionally.
+Clinical definition: Erectile dysfunction is the persistent inability to achieve or maintain an erection sufficient for satisfactory sexual activity.
+It is a clinical concern when it occurs more than half the time over several weeks and causes distress — not when it happens occasionally.
 (NICE CKS, 2023)

 ED becomes a clinical concern when: